This post may contain affiliate links. Please read my disclosure policy.

 - Slowly whisk in the chicken broth and milk and bring to a simmer.
 Continue cooking and stirring occasionally until thickened, about 5 minutes.
 Remove from the heat.

 - Add the salt, pepper, garlic powder, cayenne (if using), frozen peas and turkey.
 Gently fold together with a spatula.
-Check the seasoning and add more salt and/or pepper as desired.
-Set aside to cool for about 20-30 minutes.
+Check the seasoning and add more salt and pepper as needed.
+Set aside to cool for 20-30 minutes.

 - While the filling is cooling, roll out half the pastry and fit into the bottom of a 9-inch deep dish pie plate.
 Roll out the top crust and have it ready to use as soon as the filling is added.